Salisbury Plain: Birds

 The area as a whole is of national and international importance for breeding and wintering birds.
 It supports seven species listed on Annex 1 of the EC Directive on the Conservation of Wild Birds, populations of six species of Red Data bird and several species of candidate Red Data bird.
 Amongst the breeding birds three species are particularly noteworthy.
 Up to 20 pairs of stone-curlew representing 12% of the British population breed on the plain.
 The area accounts for approximately 20% of breeding records for quail in Britain each year, and numbers of breeding hobby are thought to exceed 1% of the British population on a regular basis.
 Other important breeding species include common buzzard, barn owl, long-eared owl, nightingale, stonechat, whinchat, wheatear, corn bunting and, on occasion, Montagu's harrier.

 The overall breeding assemblage is exceptionally diverse for a British dry grassland site.
 In winter the plain is an important area for foraging flocks of thrushes, finches and buntings.
 These, together with abundant small mammals are prey for wintering hen harrier, merlin and short-eared owl.
 Hen harriers occur in nationally significant numbers each winter, and the plain is an important winter roost for this species in southern England.

 In 2003 the great bustard was reintroduced into Britain on Salisbury Plain.

 Snakes and amphibians

 Other species of interest on Salisbury Plain include the great crested newt (Triturus cristatus).
 This newt occurs in dew ponds across the plain and in pools along the Bourne River, together with smooth newt (Triturus vulgaris), common frog (Rana temporia) and common toad (Bufo bufo).
 Barred grass snake (Natrix helvetica) are also often seen near pools, and common lizard (Lacerta vivipara), slowworm (Anguis fragilis) and adder (Vipera berus) are present.

+In popular culture

+The folk song Roud 1487 is titled "Salisbury Plain".
+The song appears on Martin Carthy's 1969 album Prince Heathen.